 Mineral Development Act

-The Mineral Development Act (Northern Ireland) 1969 (“the 1969 Act”) vested most minerals in the Department of Commerce (now the Department of Enterprise, Trade and Investment).
+The Mineral Development Act (Northern Ireland) 1969 (“the 1969 Act”) vested most minerals in the Department of Commerce (now the Department for the Economy).
 This enabled the Department to grant prospecting licences and mining licences for the exploration and development of minerals.
 This licensing system is based on the provisions of the 1969 Act and on subsequent subordinate legislation.
 The provisions relating to prospecting for minerals are quite separate and distinct from those relating to the development of minerals.
 There is no automatic continuity between exploration and development work.

 Exceptions to 1969 Act